 Today, several million children are watching their childhoods slip away without the sense of belonging and protection that comes with a nationality.
 This is all the more startling given how robust the international human rights framework is when it comes to protecting children's rights, including the right of every child to a nationality.
 This right is protected under Article 7 of the United Nations Convention on the Rights of the Child, a treaty ratified by 194 out of 196 countries.
 It is also reflected in numerous other international and regional instruments.
-As the African Committee on the Rights and Welfare of the Child recently concluded: "[B]eing stateless as a child is generally the antithesis of the best interests of children."5
+As the African cently concluded: "[B]eing stateless as a child is generally the antithesis of the best interests of children."5